By Lambert Strether of Corrente.

 — Jessica Ellis (@baddestmamajama) November 27, 2019

 Black Injustice Tipping Point

 “UNC to give Silent Sam statue to Sons of Confederate Veterans” [News and Observer].
 The headline misses a key part of the story: “Silent Sam, the Confederate statue that stood on UNC-Chapel Hill’s campus before it was torn down by protesters in 2018, is now in the hands of the Sons of Confederate Veterans.
-And the organization will have to transport and preserve the monument through a charitable trust set up by the UNC System.
+And the organization will have access to up to $2.5 million to transport and preserve the monument through a charitable trust set up by the UNC System.
 The allowed expenses could also include a facility to house and display the monument.
 The money is coming from accruing interest from the UNC System’s endowment that’s built through donations, not tax-payer money.” • Wouldn’t it have been simpler and cheaper to cut it up and sell it for scrap?
 Also, UNC is a public university.
 All UNC money is public money, including the endowment, and the interest on it, although I grant boosters and donors may not think of it that way.

 “Australia’s first underwater hotel to open on Great Barrier Reef” [Xinhua].
 “Set to take Australia’s long-standing tourism hot spot to ‘another level,’ Luke Walker, CEO of the experiential travel company Journey Beyond, said creating the aquarium-like space without harming the ecosystem was the top priority of the 14-month construction process.
 ‘It’s a balance of allowing people to immerse themselves in this World Heritage-listed natural wonder without doing any damage,’ he told the Australian Associated Press on Thursday.
 ‘In everything we do, the sustainability of the reef is part of the conversation, it’s a live topic on the table with any decision we make.'” • Note that down for when the inevitable disaster appears.